From http://portal.waverley.nsw.edu.au /library/SOR/06 australia pre1945/australia pre summary.html

 The reason for the contribution of Christianity to social welfare was that assisting the needy and the disadvantaged formed a central part of the Christian ethos.
 Also in providing education for the needy.

-One seventh (1/7) of all colonial land grants were to be reserved for schools and churches (i.e. Church of England), and hence helped to provide financial assistance for its ministry.
+One seventh (1/7) of all colonial land grants were to be reserved for Church of England schools and churches.

-"Pound for pound" (i.e. dollar for dollar) subsidy - for every pound raised by the different denominations, government would contribute the same amount for its schools in return.
+Enacted by Governor Bourke - for every pound raised by the different denominations, government would contribute the same amount for its schools in return.
 Initially made available to just Church of England, Catholic, and Presbyterian denominations, it was later extended by Governor Bourke to the smaller denominations i.e. Methodists and Baptists, as well as to Jewish congregations.
 This act was opposed by many Presbyterians and others who believed that religion and government should be separated, and hence governments should not be providing any funding for religious schools.
-Furthermore, the financial advantage it provided "city folk" directly contributed to the rural versus urban class divide.
+Furthermore, the financial advantage it provided "city folk", where costs were lower, added to the rural versus urban class divide.

-Formalising public education as being free, compulsory and secular, this act abolished funding to all denominational schools.
-Many schools had to close except for where the parents were able to meet the costs of education themselves.
+So, as state schools opened, many church schools had to close except for where the parents were able to meet the costs of education themselves.
 Funding for church and other independent primary schools was not looked at again until the late 1960s.

 It encouraged Church attendance.
 Evangelical Protestants strongly supported this as it was thought to improve one's moral and spiritual character.
 Legislation was accordingly brought in that abolished recreational activities, as well as servile and commercial labour on Sundays.
 Church of England and Catholic Church were less stringent in their views as they saw no harm in recreational activities on the Sabbath, as long as it did not involve servile labour.